 Tip #8: La Farine

-Breakfast features fluffy Coconut Pancakes, Acai Bowls, or a fancy Crab Benedict.
-Lunch ranges from Gnocchi Primavera, Australian Beef Tenderloin, over Grilled harissa spiced Jumbo Prawns to Corn-Fed Chicken.
-A kids menu, vegetarian and vegan options are available as well.
-For afternoon tea you can savor freshly baked scones, pistachio apricot profiteroles or vanilla caramel mousse.
+A kids‘ menu, as well as vegetarian and vegan options, are available.
+For afternoon tea, you can savor freshly baked scones, pistachio apricot profiteroles, or vanilla caramel mousse.
 The menu almost reads like an Arabian tale.

 - Daily: 6 am to 12 am